bitwombat/npm-parallel-uglifyjs/README.md

     $ find big_test \! -name '*.js' -a \! -name '*.css' -type f -exec rm {} \;
     $ cp -prv big_test big_test.virgin

+## Help
+I'm pretty sure the packaging for node is wrong (I should have a bin and lib dir at least).
+Please raise an issue, or fork and issue a pull request.

+Also on an Ubuntu 14.04 LTS machine (kernel version 3.13), the workers seem to get 20 jobs at a time.
+I'm not sure why this is.
+Does the kernel limit the number of open file handles?